srid/ema/docs/tutorial/03-dynamic.md

 Now if you run the app and modify the `data/mood.csv` file (e.g., change "Neutral" to "Bad"), your app's web view will update in real-time.
 Your Ema app updates instantly on code *or* data change.

-This concludes the tutorial series, and hopefully, you have gained an introductory understanding of what is entailed behind the "*just about any app that creates a browser view of arbitrarily changing data" claim on the [[index|index]] page.
+This concludes the tutorial series, and hopefully, you have gained an introductory understanding of what is entailed behind the *"just about any app that creates a browser view of arbitrarily changing data"* claim on the [[index|index]] page.
 You can view the source code for the mood tracker tutorial at  https://github.com/srid/MoodTracker-Tutorial.

 You may visit [[guide]] or [[topics]] to further your understanding.